Martha Curnutt Casto: Murder, imprisonment, and pardon

 On the morning of July 10, 1843, Martha's husband Noah announced that she had better make breakfast and then say her prayers because he was going to kill her afterward, then went back to sleep.
-In fear for her life and believing it was "his life or hers", Martha picked up the fire wood ax and brought it down on Noah's head as he slept, right through his eyes.
+In fear for her life and believing it was "his life or hers", Martha picked up the firewood axe and brought it down on Noah's head as he slept, right through his eyes.
 She killed him with one blow.
 She then went to her neighbor and explained what had happened.
 She was convicted of first-degree manslaughter and sentenced to five years in Missouri State Penitentiary, where she was the only female prisoner out of about 800.
 Since she was not able to mix with the male prisoners, her food was brought to her cell and she was put to work outside the prison walls, in the homes of prison lessees, Captain Ezra Richmond and Judge James Brown.
 There, she was regularly abused by Brown's wife, to the extent than she attempted to run away but was recaptured and temporarily placed in solitary confinement.

 Martha became pregnant while in the Penitentiary.
 Though the father remains unknown, the list of suspects is limited to those who had access to her while in prison, such as the prison guards and lessees.
 She gave birth in the fall of 1844 and the child, a daughter named Sarah, remained in her cell with her.
 With the knowledge that the baby may not survive the winter in a cold cell, 55 people, among them some prominent local figures, signed a petition for Martha's pardon which was granted in December 1844 by Governor John C. Edwards.